SolderedElectronics/Soldered-BME280-BME680-Gas-Sensor-Arduino-Library/README.md

 - ***other*** - *keywords* file highlights function words in your IDE, *library.properties* enables implementation with Arduino Library Manager.

 ### Hardware design
-You can find hardware design for this board in BMEx80 EasyC Board hardware repository
+You can find hardware design for this board in BME280 and BME680 EasyC Board hardware repository

 ### Documentation